Dusty Rhodes: Sporadic appearances (2010–2015)

 Rhodes was the head writer and creative director for the weekly NXT Wrestling television broadcast.
 On September 12, 2013, he was removed as NXT Commissioner.
-Rhodes made his return to Raw on September 16, 2013 after accepting a "business proposition" from Stephanie McMahon in an attempt for WWE to rehire both his sons Cody and Dustin.
+Rhodes made his return to Raw on September 16, 2013, after accepting a "business proposition" from Stephanie McMahon in an attempt for WWE to rehire both his sons Cody and Dustin.
 After learning that McMahon would only rehire one son of his choosing, Rhodes turned down the offer and was subsequently knocked out by Big Show on the orders of McMahon.
 Rhodes also appeared at Battleground in the corner of Cody and Goldust as they took on The Shield (Seth Rollins and Roman Reigns with Dean Ambrose at ringside) in a tag team match.
 The stipulation of the match would be that if the Rhodes Family won, Cody and Goldust got their jobs with the company back, but if they lose Dusty would be fired as an NXT trainer and none of them could appear on WWE programming ever again.
 The Rhodes brothers won the match, thus reinstating them to the roster and allowing Dusty to retain his position in NXT.
 During the match, Dusty got into an altercation with Ambrose and performed the Bionic Elbow on him.

-Rhodes appeared on the February 16, 2015 episode of Raw, in an effort to reunite Goldust and Stardust, who were engaged in a conflict.
+Rhodes appeared on the February 16, 2015, episode of Raw, in an effort to reunite Goldust and Stardust, who were engaged in a conflict.
 Rhodes appeared at Fastlane on February 22, in a backstage segment with Goldust.
-Rhodes' final appearance on WWE programming would be on March 28, when he appeared on the Hall of Fame: Live From the Red Carpet show.
+Rhodes's final appearance on WWE programming would be on March 28, when he appeared on the Hall of Fame: Live From the Red Carpet show.

 Personal life

-Runnels was married to Sandra McHargue from 1965 to 1975.
-In 1978 he married Michelle Rubio; the couple were married for 37 years until his death in 2015.
-He had four children: Dustin, Kristin, Teil and Cody Runnels.
+Runnels was married to Sandra McHargue from 1965 to 1975, with whom he shared two children: Dustin, and Kristin Runnels, a Dallas Cowboys cheerleader.
+In 1978, he married Michelle Rubio, with whom he had two children: Teil Runnels and Cody Runnels.
+The couple were married for 37 years until his death in 2015.
 He had six grandchildren: Dakota, the daughter of Dustin and his ex-wife, Terri Boatright; Dalton and Dylan, children of Kristin and her husband Don Ditto; Kellan and Maris, children of Teil and her husband Kevin Gergel; and Liberty, daughter of Cody and his wife Brandi.
 He also had a brother, Larry, and a sister, Connie.

-He played baseball for West Texas State University.
+He played baseball and football for Sul Ross State University in Alpine, Texas before transferring to West Texas State University.